Legacy of a Legend

 Baurus sighed.
 “Milady, the Blades will serve you however we can.
 I don’t suppose it would do any good to try to stop you, anyway.
 You’re better with the sword and arrow than any of three of us.”

 “And don’t you forget it, Baurus!”
 Chantal smiled.
 “Okay, now then – what’s this down at Bravil?
 Some new island and doorway mysteriously showing up in the middle of the Niben?”

 “Well, Haskill, that was ... interesting.
 But explain something to me.”

 “Okay, make that explain TWO somethings to me.
 First, why are you calling me that, and second, just how long have I been here, because ...
 I’m still pregnant and it certainly feels like I’ve been here long enough to give birth.”

-"Ah, my Lady Sheogorath, both are simple.
+“Ah, my Lady Sheogorath, the explanation of both things is simple.
 With your defeat of Jyggalag, he has retreated to the voids of Oblivion, and you are now the ruler of the Shivering Isles as the Madgod Lord, or in your case, Lady Sheogorath.
-Thus, you have now ascended to, and have become, a Daedric Lord.
+Thus, you have now ascended to, and have become, a Daedric Prince.
+Or Princess, it’s your choice, naturally.
 As for your second question – this is a realm of Oblivion.
 In your previous life as an adventurer on Nirn, time passed sequentially.
 It does not do so here.
-And since it would have been inconvenient for you to do battle against the former Lord Sheogorath and Jyggalag, he decreed that your pregnancy would be held in abeyance until things were done."
+And since it would have been inconvenient for you to do battle against the former Lord Sheogorath and Jyggalag, he decreed that your pregnancy would be held in abeyance until things were done.”